How to design software to fail

 1. Build redundant components

 Redundancy is the duplication of critical components or functions in a system to increase the system’s reliability.
-Think of it like building a fail-safe and then building a fail-safe to that fail-safe, again and again.
+Think of it as building a fail-safe and then building a fail-safe to that fail-safe again and again.

-It’s crucial to never leave the major functionality of your design reliant on a single component.
+It’s crucial never to rely on a single component for the major functionality of your design.
 Instead, build redundant cloud components, ideally with minimal or no common points of failure.

 2. Set up automation